WordPress Plugins

 From zero to AI-bot visibility in 60 seconds.

-Install from wp.org, walk the 4-step wizard, wait 2–6 hours for the first bot hits to populate the dashboard.
-That’s the whole thing.
+Install the free WordPress plugin from wp.org, walk the 4-step setup wizard (welcome, CDN environment detection, dial-down guide, default policy), and wait 2–6 hours for the first AI bot hits to populate the per-bot dashboard.
+No license key, no cloud console, no signup — classification works offline from the first minute after activation.

 1